cfengine/masterfiles/README.md

 The contents of this repository are intended to live in `/var/cfengine/masterfiles` or wherever `$(sys.masterdir)` points.

-Use the convenience install target:
+If you have cloned the repository from github:

 ```
 ./autogen.sh
 make install
 ```

-to install only what's needed (without `tests`, only policies).
+If you have downloaded a release tarball, you don't need to run `autogen.sh`.
 By default it installs in `/var/cfengine/masterfiles` but you can override that easily:

 ```
-./autogen.sh --prefix=/my/other/install/directory
+./configure --prefix=/install/directory
 make install
 ```